minprog/pyprog/opdrachten/classes/cards/index.md

     card = deck.deal()

 right after creating the `Deck`.
-Because the deck hasn't been shuffled at that point, this card should be the King of Spades.
+Because the deck hasn't been shuffled at that point, this card *must* be the King of Spades.
 Use `print(card.description())` to print the card. **Try** it out!

 Now test the `shuffle` method!
-Call it in your testing code and verify that the shuffling is indeed pseudorandom.
+Call it in your testing code and verify that the shuffling is indeed (pseudo)random.

 ## Final Checkup